pkonotopov/shardman-docker/README.md

 `docker-compose up -d` - this command bring up two containers: etcd and shardman in simple configuration (without additional nodes and replicas).

 ### 1.2 Initialization of cluster configuration
-`docker exec shardman_shard_1 shardman-ladle init -f /etc/shardman/spec.json` - this command uploads initial configuraion into the etcd storage.
+`docker exec shardman_shard_1 shardman-ladle init -f /etc/shardman/spec.json`

+This command uploads initial configuraion into the etcd storage.

 ### 1.3 Get name of the first shardman node
-`docker ps --filter "label=com.shardman.role=shard" -aq` The expected output should be smth like this: `2ca4e1984120`
+`docker ps --filter "label=com.shardman.role=shard" -aq`

+The expected output should be like this:
+`2ca4e1984120`

 #### 1.4 Add first node to the cluster
 `docker exec shardman_shard_1 shardman-ladle addnodes -n 2ca4e1984120`